May 5th. 2016

 There’s a thriving, raunchy gay scene in Spain’s capital city.
-Madrileños are always eager!
+Madrileños are like little eager beavers, dead cute and so eager to please!
 The main Gay Madrid scene is in an area called Chueca.
-Its just off Gran Via, the main street that runs through the center of town.
+Its just off Gran Via, the main street.

 A seaside town.
 Classy gay bar/restaurant/beach scene.
 Sitges is a text book example of how we can all live side by side, regardless of gender, with its gay bars next door to straight bars and guys holding hands everywhere.

 A camp, sunny, Spanish gay scene.
 Torremolinos’ gay scene is very much Spanish.
 The main gay area is in and around La Nogalera, a semi open air shopping complex, crammed with gay bars and small terraces.

 Shopping arcade by day.
 Gay arena by night.
 Maspalomas is the main gay area of Gran Canaria.
 Playa del Inglés is part of Maspalomas, which is in the south of the island.

 Gay Barcelona • Gay Madrid • Gay Sitges • Gay Torremolinos • Gay Gran Canaria